2026 Synod Assembly

 - Home address.

-- Email address of each voting member.
+- Email address of each voting member. (if possible)

 - Cell phone number of each voting member.

-- Attending online or on site?
+- Assembly attendance: online or on-site.

-- NEW* - register to attend the pre-assembly hearings!!
+- NEW* - register to attend the pre-assembly hearings.

-- Payment is required to finalize the registration.
+- Payment is required to finalize registration.

-- Visitors registering to attend on site will be placed in a “watch” room separate from the Plenary Floor.
+- Visitors registering to attend on-site will be placed in a “watch” room separate from the Plenary Floor.

 | EARLY RATE: (Prior to 4/10/26) | REGULAR RATE: (After 4/10/2026) |